-257. Ally, Ally Bank, and Ally Securities filed 150 proofs of claim against the Debtors. (see Lipps Direct ¶¶ 97-98 (cataloging proofs of claim); see also PX-1230 through PX-1327 and PX-1376 through PX-1427 (Ally entities' proofs of claim).)
-Those proofs of claims assert claims for contractual indemnity under (i) the Operating Agreement (ii) a revolving loan agreement entered into between Ally and various debtors on December 30, 2009 (the "Revolving Loan Agreement") (see PX-6); (iii) a line of credit agreement entered into between Ally and certain of the debtors on December 30, 2009 (the "Line of Credit") (see PX-9); (iv) various agreements governing surety bonds issued by Motors Insurance Company for the debtors' benefit; and (v) an amended servicing agreement entered into between Ally Bank and GMACM on May 11, 2012 (see PX-761).
-Ally's proofs of claim assert rights to indemnification and contribution based on its potential liability in connection with litigation concerning the Debtors' RMBS securitizations.
+252. Ally, Ally Bank, and Ally Securities filed 150 proofs of claim against the Debtors.
+(See Lipps Direct ¶¶ 97-98 (cataloging proofs of claim); see also PX 1230-1327; PX 1376-1427 (Ally entities' proofs of claim).)
+Those proofs of claims assert claims for contractual indemnity under (i) the Operating Agreement (ii) a revolving loan agreement entered into between Ally and various Debtors on December 30, 2009 (the "Revolving Loan Agreement") (see PX 6); (iii) a line of credit agreement entered into between Ally and certain of the Debtors on December 30, 2009 (the "Line of Credit") (see PX 9); (iv) various agreements governing surety bonds issued by Motors Insurance Company for the Debtors' benefit; and (v) an amended and restated servicing agreement entered into between Ally Bank and GMACM on May 11, 2012 (see PX 761).
+Ally's proofs of claim assert rights to indemnification and contribution based, among other things, on its potential liability in connection with litigation concerning the Debtors' RMBS securitizations.
 (Lipps Direct ¶ 8.)